ChrisLStark/Home-Assistant/readme.md

 <b>Updated 07-02-2021</b><br /><br />
+<br /><br />
+<b>Update: 27-06-2024 - Wow over 3 years last I last updated this repository!
+Some things have changed, my go to for automations is now Node Red and I make use of the helpers.
+Also hardware and devices has changed....

+<br /><br />

+I've gont from a Pi 4 to a Pi 5, Home Assistant Blue, and now Home Assistant Yellow PoE with a NVME.<br /><br />
+To do: Update the list below.<br /><br />
 Using Home Assistant running on hassio to control all things smart.<br />

 <b>Special thanks to the following github pages:</b>